regina-s/Capstone-Stock-Analysis/README.md

 AnalysisSP500_2.py is selection certain stocks depending on criteria, e.g. moving average.
 The time series of the selected stocks together with some basic company information are printed.

+The shown plots and information can support buying and selling decisions - or you just get a better understanding what's happening in the marked.